Documentary Legal Forms and Contracts [Starter Pack]

 - Depiction Release (Life Rights Option) - Use this form when you are acquiring the subject’s so-called “life rights”, for all purposes, which may include feature films, television movies, series, etc.

 **All forms come in Microsoft Word for easy editing.

 Are these legals forms applicable to filmmakers outside of the United States?

 Gordon P. Firemark:"I think they’re fine for filmmakers everywhere, but I can only vouch for their full effect in the US.
 I’m not licensed anywhere else, and the US has some freedoms not found everywhere.
 1st Amendment isn’t absolute, so I don’t wish to give an opinion beyond the borders of the US."

 Specifically regarding whether the forms would work in Canada:

-Gordon P. Firemark: "Mostly, yes, but I always advise checking with a local attorney, in case there are special issues in local law.
-Truthfully, the US is more litigious than most other places, so these forms are good protection."
+Gordon P. Firemark:"Mostly, yes, but I always advise checking with a local attorney, in case there are special issues in local law."

 **Make sure your documentary has all the proper legal paperwork.
-Click the "Buy Now" button below for immediate access to the Documentary Legal Forms Starter Pack.
+Click the "Buy" button below for immediate access to the Documentary Legal Forms and Contracts Starter Pack.